roachhd/roachhd.github.io/simple-life.md

-## The Simple Life
 ---
 layout: page
-title: Simple Things
+title: Simple Things in Life.
 ---
 ###### By Katie Ball